 Natural gas rig count rises

-On June 19, 2015, Baker Hughes (BHI) reported that the weekly active natural gas rig count rose by two to 223 for the week ending June 19, 2015.
-In contrast, natural gas rigs fell by one to 221 for the week ending June 12, 2015.
-The total active natural gas and crude oil rig count fell by two to 857 for the week ending June 19, 2015.
-The current rigs are 1,001 lower than the 1,858 oil and gas rigs in 2014.
+On September 18, Baker Hughes released its natural gas rig count report.
+It reported that the natural gas rig count rose by two to 198 for the week ending September 18, 2015.
+In contrast, the active natural gas rig count fell by six to 196 for the week ending September 11, 2015.
+The US active natural gas rig count rose for the third time in the last ten weeks.